Archiac: Demography

-In 2017 the commune had 772 inhabitants.
+The inhabitants of the commune are known as Archiacais or Archiacaises in French.
 Arthenac was part of the Archiac commune until they were separated in 1831; the population data given in the table and graph below for 1821 and earlier include the commune of Arthenac.

 Distribution of age groups

 The population of the town is older than the departmental average.